-The Mi'gmaq Nation's ability to exercise self-determination within traditional lands was substantially restricted by governmental policies that supported and tolerated encroachment on Mi'gmaq lands.
+The Mi'gmaq Nation's ability to exercise self-determination within traditional lands was substantially restricted bv governmental policies that supported tolerated and encroachment Mi'gmaq on lands.

 The claim of Europeans to our land in the 1600s had no significant impact on our lives.
 Although he planted a flag purporting to claim land, Jacques Cartier did not establish a permanent home for European colonists.
 The Mi'gmaq Nation continued to occupy and use the land according to Mi'gmaq value systems, beliefs and principles.